Bachelet the front-runner as Chileans vote for new president

 That association, along with Matthei's penchant for off-the-cuff expletives, her late entry into the presidential race and public disenchantment with incumbent President Sebastian Pinera, has hurt the right-wing candidate's chances.

-"This was a very short campaign, we had to hit the ground running," said Matthei to a throng of reporters after she voted on Sunday.

-"We are pretty sure we will go to a second round but at the end of the day, the best - in fact the only - poll that matters is today's."

-Voting began at 8 a.m. local time and will continue to 6 p.m.
-(1100 to 2100 GMT).
-The first partial results are scheduled to be reported by the national electoral service at 7:30 p.m.
+Votes will be cast from 8 a.m. to 6 p.m. local time (1100 to 2100 GMT) and the first partial results are scheduled to be reported by the national electoral service at 7:30 p.m.
 (2230 GMT) or when 20 percent of votes have been counted.

-(Additional reporting by Rosalba O'Brien; Editing by Peter Cooney and and Sandra Maler)